Alexanderlacuna/rust-vectors/README.md

  ### Vectors
  - it is an array-like data type that stores related items
- - one major difference between a vector and an array is that vectors are growable that means their you do append and deletion of items
+ - one major difference between a vector and an array is that vectors are growable i.e capacity can change while array are of fixed sizes

  - another difference is that vectors are stored in heap rather than stack cause they grow and shrink